cjstiel/financial-aid-self-employed-covid19/README.md

 ### Online survey among 27,000 self-employed persons

 In spring 2020, we conducted an online survey among self-employed persons to collect data on the situation of the self-employed in Germany at the onset of the COVID-19 pandemic.

+- **survey period:** 07/04/2020-04/05/2020
+- **industries**: all industries
+- **regional levels:** NUTS 1 (federal states)
+- **sampling:** online survey with self-selection
+- **number of observations:** 27,262

 The questionnaire includes 51 questions and focuses on the following topics:
 - the self-employed's affectedness by the pandemic and by government containment measures